TheBunkerCoin/ledger-bunkercoin/APP_SPECIFICATION.md

 | Chain code length                                                | 1      |
 | Chain code                                                       | var    |

-### SIGN BOILERPLATE TRANSACTION
+### SIGN BUNKERCOIN TRANSACTION

 #### Description

-This command signs a Boilerplate transaction after having the user validate the transactions parameters.
+This command signs a BunkerCoin transaction after having the user validate the transactions parameters.

 The input data is the RLP encoded transaction streamed to the device in 255 bytes maximum data chunks.